-The program leads to a STEM-designated post-professional MUD degree with an emphasis on the physical design of the built environment, including issues of the metropolitan landscape.
+The program leads to a STEM-designated, post-professional MUD degree with an emphasis on the physical design of the built environment, including issues of environmental sustainability and social justice.

-The Master of Urban Design degree can be combined with study in other divisions at Washington University, including architecture, landscape architecture, public health and social work as well as with the Doctor of Sustainable Urbanism.
+The Master of Urban Design degree can be combined with study in other degree programs at Washington University, including architecture, landscape architecture, public health, and social work.
 To learn more, visit the Dual & Joint Degrees webpage.

 These combined programs are of particular value to those who want to pursue an interdisciplinary approach to architecture and urban design and to prepare for a wide array of diverse career opportunities.